Shelf Road in CO: If you don't like steep drop-offs, don't take the road

 Is Shelf Road dangerous?

 Most vehicles should not have any issues from its start to its finish.
 However, if the road is wet or snowy it could give any vehicle some trouble and vehicles with all-wheel drive are probably best.
 It has great views but it is a little scary in parts especially when there is oncoming traffic.
 It’s a one lane, two-way dirt road on the side of a cliff with blind corners.
 It's a dirt road that's often narrow and at times clings to the side of a hill, with very little room to spare.
 It’s a two-way road that is just over a single vehicle wide in many places.
 You’ll be close enough to shake hands with the other driver.
 The road is carved along the side of a cliff that is supposed to fit two lanes, but really only fits one.
+It is used by employees of the Cripple Creek gold mine (the large light-colored area on the satellite view below) who use Shelf Road to commute twice each day, are very familiar with it, so they travel it much faster than you’d consider safe!
+They can appear very quickly around any sharp turn.

 The really bad, scary 'shelf' part is the first three or four miles of Shelf Road coming from Canon City heading north toward Cripple Creek where it is the steepest and narrowest.
 When you are going this way the passenger will be on the cliff side of the shelf looking down.
 Nervous passengers feel more comfortable when traveling south, as they will be on the wall side and the driver will be on the cliff side.
 Check status before you go as roads sometimes close due to washouts or accidents.